optimizely/python-sdk/README.md

 Each method is described below.

 1. Initialize Optimizely with a datafile.
-This datafile will be used as the source of ProjectConfig throughout the life of Optimizely instance. :
+This datafile will be used as the source of ProjectConfig throughout the life of Optimizely instance:

         optimizely.Optimizely(
           datafile